 When Carrie Underwood won American Idol in 2005, she likely had no idea that she was about to change the entire trajectory of country music.
 After releasing singles like “Jesus, Take the Wheel” and “Before He Cheats,” Underwood took a little more control over the songs she wanted to record, choosing to write some of the songs on her subsequent albums.
 With impressive vocal chops, Underwood successfully blended her love of traditional country music with her desire to release more mainstream music.
 16 years after her Idol win, Underwood’s career is stronger than ever.

 4. Tammy Wynette

-Wynette had numerous hit singles throughout her career, with many of them showing her fiery side.
-With songs like “Stand By your Man,” “D-I-V-O-R-C-E,” “Good Lovin’ (Makes It Right)” and more, it’s Wynette who numerous female artists became their source of inspiration.
+Tammy Wynette had numerous hit singles throughout her career, with many of them showing her fiery side.
+With songs like “Stand By Your Man,” “D-I-V-O-R-C-E,” “Good Lovin’ (Makes It Right)” and more, it’s Wynette who numerous female artist look to as their source of inspiration.
 Married five times (including to George Jones, who was her third husband), Wynette had numerous surgeries, and developed an addiction to pain pills.
 She passed away in 1998, at the age of 55.